 The Shanghai composite strongly decreased in the last few months.
-Despite the recent increase, it remains 17% lower than its pre-war level.
-US indices are at similar levels than at the beginning of 2022 while the Eurostoxx is 15% above.
+Despite the recent increase, it remains 16% lower than its pre-war level

 Nasdaq Composite, S&P 500, Shanghai Composite and Eurostoxx 50 indices - Jan.
 2022 = 100

 Volatility on US financial markets has fallen below its historical average level